SynapseMedia/nucleus/docs/reference/processing/utilities.md

-# Utilities
+!!! info
     For the inference of engines based on multimedia types, we use the [singledispatch](https://docs.python.org/3/library/functools.html) decorator to simplify the selection process of the appropriate engines.
 The decorator transforms a function into a generic function that can have different engine implementations depending on the type of the input media.

 ::: nucleus.sdk.processing.process
     handler: python